GCSE: Examination boards

-The examination boards operate under the supervision of Ofqual (The Office of Qualifications and Examinations Regulation) in England, Qualifications Wales in Wales, and the CCEA in Northern Ireland.
+The examination boards operate under the supervision of Ofqual (the Office of Qualifications and Examinations Regulation) in England, Qualifications Wales in Wales, and the CCEA in Northern Ireland.

-In England, AQA, OCR, and Pearson operate under their respective brands.
-Additionally, WJEC operate the brand Eduqas, which develops qualifications in England.
+In England, AQA, OCR, and Edexcel operate under their respective brands.
+Additionally, WJEC operates the brand Eduqas, which develops qualifications in England.
 CCEA qualifications are not available in England.

 In Wales, WJEC is the only accredited awarding body for GCSEs in the public sector, and thus no other board formally operates in Wales.
 However, some qualifications from the English boards are available as designated qualifications in some circumstances, due to not being available from WJEC.

 In Northern Ireland, CCEA operates as both a board and a regulator.
-Most qualifications from the English boards are also available, with the exception of English language and the sciences, due to requirements for speaking and practical assessment, respectively.
+Most qualifications from the English boards are also available, with the exception of English language and the sciences, owing to requirements for speaking and practical assessment, respectively.

 Structure and format

 Pupils usually take 7–11 GCSEs in Key Stage 4.
 The exact qualifications taken vary from school to school and pupil to pupil but all schools are encouraged to offer a pathway that leads to qualification for the English Baccalaureate, requiring GCSEs in English literature, English language, mathematics, science (including computer science), a modern foreign or ancient language and history or geography.